MonkeyApproved/VectorGraphics/README.md

 Running version of the app can be found on [GitHub Pages](https://monkeyapproved.github.io/VectorGraphics/).

+## Run local version

+In order to start the frontend, you should first install all dependencies using `yarn install`.
+Afterwards, the application can be started with `yarn start`.

 ## Deploy latest version

 In order to deploy the latest version of the app to GitHub pages, you can simply run